The piston effect in supercritical fluids investigated via a reversible-irreversible vector field splitting-based explicit time integration scheme: Linear thermoacoustics

 which can be simply shown by considering $ s ( T , \qrho ) = s \big( u ( T , \qrho ) , \qrho \big) $ and applying \re{eq:Gibbs} and \re{eq:urT-pTr}.
 As a consequence, the linearized heat conduction equation \re{eq:lin-H-3} can be expressed via specific entropy as

-Comparing \re{eq:u->s} to \re{eq:lin-H-3-s} points out that via linearization, the entropy production contribution of viscous effects is neglected, hence, in the linear approximation, viscous force density attenuates velocity amplitude, however, it preserves entropy, which, from the point of view of thermodynamics, is a contradiction.
-This is a side effect of linearization.
+Comparing \re{eq:u->s} to \re{eq:lin-H-3-s} points out that via linearization, the entropy production contribution of viscous effects is neglected, hence, in the linear approximation, viscous force density attenuates velocity amplitude, however, it preserves entropy, which, from the point of view of thermodynamics, is a contradiction. {Nevertheless, this is a side effect of linearization, a widespread and established method.
+In the case of the piston effect -- the phenomenon at the center of our study --, the absence of this damping term may predict a somewhat different temperature rise at the beginning of the process.
+Meanwhile, in pressure-driven problems, it may produce more significant deviations.}